JHero23/actormodel-portfolio-one/README.md

 [Live Preview](https://jhero23.github.io/actormodel-portfolio-one/)

-## Included
-HTML files and CSS files for download to use.

 ## Installation/Download
 Clone the repo, or Download it, place it whereever you like, open any of the pages on the browser.